Dear DEATH VALLEY runner,

 The National Park Service has asked that we pass along their Principles for Participation.
 Please review them online here.

 The dramatic beauty and enticing challenge of Death Valley will once again make for a sold-out event.
-Due to strict limitations by the National Park Service, we will not be able to accept additional entries on race day once the race sells out.
+Due to strict limitations by the National Park Service, we will not be able to accept additional entries on race day.
 Only registered runners may start the run and receive aid during the run.
 If we are in violation of our permit, we jeopardize our good relationship with the National Park Service and the future of this event.
-Thank you for respecting our constraints.
+Thank you for helping to enforce this.

 RACE DAY ITINERARY